JoshCork/grapple/ProjectOneNotes.md

 ## Project 1
 In this project I'll be creating a portfolio page.

+### 11/8/2014 - Project Submission
+I submitted my project tonight.
+I also created a second branch for github pages (gh-pages).
+I had to verify my email to make this work.

 ### 11/4/2014 - Modal boxes
 Need to come back to this.
 Moving on to fixing up my project.